Green room: Possible sources of the term

 As often in etymological questions, the precise origins of a term are difficult to establish.
 This has led to many folk-etymological hypotheses and claims for high-profile terms such as green room.

-One of the oldest stories is that London's Blackfriars Theatre (1599) included a room behind the scenes, where the actors waited to go on stage, which happened to be painted green, and was called "the green room".
-A later renovation of London's Cockpit-in-Court theatre in 1662 included a green baize dressing room, which has also been suggested as the origin of the term.
+William J. Lawrence notes that, while it is unknown when a behind-the-scenes room was first established for actors to rest while waiting to go on stage, such a room is seemingly first mentioned in 1667 by Samuel Pepys, who refers to it as the "scene room".
+Lawrence notes that the first appearance of the term "green room" is potentially in 1679, in Thomas Shadwell's A True Window [sic], and "scene room" and "green room" seem to be used interchangeably for much of the Restoration era, after which "scene room" began to fall out of usage.
+Lawrence speculates that the switch to "green" may have arisen as the result of a "rhyming substitution".
+A 1662 renovation of London's Cockpit-in-Court theatre, which included a green baize carpeted dressing room, has also been suggested as the origin of the term.
 It has also been theorised that such waiting rooms were originally painted green to "relieve the eyes from the glare of the stage."
 On the other hand, early stage lighting was by candlelight and later by gaslight, so the "glare" might well be apocryphal, a modern reference to bright stage lighting.

 Richard Southern, in his studies of medieval theatre in the round, states that in this period the acting area was referred to as 'the green'.
 This central space, often grass-covered, was used by the actors, while the surrounding space and circular banks were occupied by the spectators; Southern states that 'the green' has been a traditional actors' term for the stage ever since.
 Even in proscenium arch theatres, there was a tradition that a green stage cloth should be used for a tragedy.
 The green room could thus be considered the transition room on the way to the green/stage.
 Technical staff at some West End theatres (such as the London Coliseum) still refer to the stage as 'the green'.